 The highest-impact career for you is the one that allows you to make the biggest contribution to solving one of the world’s most pressing problems.

 After that, you have to apply them.
-On this page, we provide reviews of 20 or so specific career paths that put these skills to use tackling the world’s most pressing problems.
-Use these career reviews to get ideas for paths and to figure out your next steps.
+On this page, we provide reviews of over 20 specific career paths that put these skills to use tackling the world’s most pressing problems.

 The highest-impact career paths our research has identified so far